HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   within a couple of weeks,
-  using just a bit of her humble understanding of human politics and psychology, a pinch of social engineering using carefully crafted messages etc (ensuring <span style="color:Silver">Serena</span> being taken seriously and all the right people gathering at the right place at the right time), a certain sabotaged gas main and several hacked CO sensors, together with a couple dozen backup plans that were barely needed in the end-
+  using just a bit of her humble understanding of human politics and psychology, a pinch of social engineering
+  (delivered with carefully crafted messages etc., ensuring <span style="color:Silver">Serena</span> being taken seriously and all the right people gathering at the right place at the right time), a certain sabotaged gas main and several hacked CO sensors, together with a couple dozen backup plans that were barely needed in the end-